CoilBrew/ChatterChest/README.md

 # ChatterChest
-This is a chat application
+This is a chat application.
+Actually it's not, it's just a readme.